xpipe-io/xpipe-io.github.io/docs/sources/sources.md

 but does not know what kind of data is stored and how to interpret the stored data, it only knows how to act as the raw data.
-A data source then uses that data store and additional information on how to interpret the data to allow you to access the contained data through X-Pipe, whether through read or write operations.
+A data source then uses that data store and additional information on how to interpret the data to allow you to access the contained data through XPipe, whether through read or write operations.

 ## Categories of Data

-X-Pipe works on a higher level abstraction than normal pipes.
+XPipe works on a higher level abstraction than normal pipes.
 It differentiates between currently five major categories of data.
-This differentiation allows you to connect producers and consumers in a data-aware fashion, i.e. you can connect producers and consumers of the same category while X-Pipe handles the intermediation.
+This differentiation allows you to connect producers and consumers in a data-aware fashion, i.e. you can connect producers and consumers of the same category while XPipe handles the intermediation.
 The different data categories are:

 Tables